 - In the course Self-presentation: confidence, focus, persuasion you learn to increase your focus and reduce your nerves.

-Organising a safety net of confidential and personal counsellors
+Organising a safety net of a PhD psychologist, confidential and personal counsellors

 - Several confidential counsellors can support you individually with supervisory issues, work-life balance and stress at work, academic integrity, harassment or unequal treatment.